Hacktzke/Jordle/README.md

 # Jordle

- Guess the 5 letter word
+A simple word guessing game that retrieves a 5 letter word and its meaning through API's, and allows the user up to 5 attempts to guess the word.